Compound USD Coin Hits 1-Day Volume of $5.04 Million (CUSDC)

 Buying and Selling Compound USD Coin

-It is usually not currently possible to purchase alternative cryptocurrencies such as Compound USD Coin directly using US dollars.
-Investors seeking to trade Compound USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Compound USD Coin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Compound USD Coin directly using US dollars.
+Investors seeking to acquire Compound USD Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Compound USD Coin using one of the exchanges listed above.

 Receive News & Updates for Compound USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Compound USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.